 2. Progressive Migration

-Advantages to phased implementation:
+Advantages of phased implementation:

-- Lower tier customers can be moved quickly across to the new system realizing ROI in a comparatively short time
+- Lower-tier customers can be moved quickly across to the new system realizing ROI in a comparatively short time

 - More time for parallel testing with overlap of system rollout